influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.11/guides/hardware_sizing.md

 ## General hardware guidelines for clusters

+> **NOTE:** InfluxDB 0.11 is the last open source version that includes clustering.
+For more information, please see Paul Dix’s blog post on [InfluxDB Clustering, High-Availability, and Monetization](https://influxdata.com/blog/update-on-influxdb-clustering-high-availability-and-monetization/).
+Please note that the 0.11 version of clustering is still considered experimental, and there are still quite a few rough edges.

 ### Consensus nodes
 [Consensus nodes](/influxdb/v0.11/concepts/glossary/#consensus-node) do not require significant system resources and can run on a very lightweight server.